The Girl on the Train (2016 film): Plot

 On the train, Rachel sees Martha, the wife of Tom's former boss.
 Rachel apologizes for her behavior at the barbecue where (she was later told) she broke a platter, threw food, and insulted Martha.
 However, Martha reveals that Rachel just got sick and took a nap in their guest room.
 In fact, Tom was fired for sexually harassing co-workers.

-Rachel realizes that Tom planted false memories in her head during her drinking binges, and was also physically violent with her during her blackouts, which accounts for the injuries she had when she awoke.
+Rachel realizes that Tom planted false memories in her head during her drinking binges.
+He was also physically violent with her during her blackouts, which accounts for the injuries she had when she awoke.
 Meanwhile, Anna suspects Tom of cheating and finds a cell phone hidden in their house; the voicemail greeting reveals that the phone belonged to Megan.

 A now sober Rachel remembers on the day of Megan's disappearance, she caught Megan meeting Tom, and he hit her when she confronted them.
 Realizing Tom killed Megan, Rachel warns Anna.

 When both women confront Tom, he becomes angry and knocks Rachel unconscious.
 Rachel awakens to Tom trying to kill her as Anna watches from the top of the stairs, guarding Evie.
 Rachel runs to the kitchen and picks up a corkscrew.
 After a scuffle, she stabs him in the neck with it.
 Anna then twists it deeper into Tom's neck, killing him.
 Interviewed by Riley, Rachel and Anna tell corroborating stories about killing Tom in self-defense after he admitted that he was Megan's killer.
 Anna admits that Rachel had been right about everything.

 Later, Rachel visits Megan's tombstone at a cemetery.
 She then sits on the opposite side of the train, hopeful to move on.